BCDA-APS/bs_model_instrument/README.md

 ## queueserver

 The queueserver has a host process that manages a RunEngine.
 Client sessions will interact with that host process.
-See [qs/README](./qs/README.md) for more details.

 ### Run a queueserver host process